Dullstroom trout

 fishing report.

-Latest Laverpa conditions, flies working now, water clarity, weather notes and whether your Dullstroom date is worth the drive.
-Current status: tough, technical, but still worth fishing with the right plan.
+Latest Laverpa conditions, flies working now, water clarity, July/August winter outlook and whether your Dullstroom date is worth planning.
+Current status: slow, tough winter fishing with quality fish potential.

 Current Dullstroom trout fishing conditions.